 Clinical vs Self-Reported App Assessments

-In order to assess the reliability of the self-reported symptom scores, we performed a simple correlation analysis between the self-reported symptom scores (mood and anxiety) and the clinically-administered scores to each patient.
+In order to assess the reliability of the self-reported symptom scores, a simple correlation analysis was performed between the EMA symptom scores (mood and anxiety) and the full-length clinically administered assessment scores to each patient.
 Figure 2 shows a high correlation (r = 0.80, p = 10-11 for mood and r = 0.78, p = 10-12 for anxiety) between the average clinically administered score and the average self-reported score for all patients.
-Interestingly, however, we observe that mood and anxiety symptoms are, on average, lower in self-reports (p = 10-6 for mood, and p=10-2 for anxiety), thus suggesting that patients tend to under-report symptoms as compared to clinicians
+Interestingly, however, we observe that mood and anxiety symptoms are, on average, lower in EMA self-reports (p = 10-6 for mood, and p=10-2 for anxiety), thus suggesting that patients tend to under-report symptoms within the app as compared to in the presence of clinicians.